Potty Squat

 Potty Squat Instructions

-- Stand with your feet shoulder-width apart and your toes pointing slightly outward.
+1. Stand with feet shoulder-width apart, toes slightly out.

 Potty Squat Form & Visual